ioBroker/ioBroker.simple-api/README.md

 You can send this request as POST too.

 ### objects
 Get the list of all objects for pattern.
-If no pattern specified all objects as JSON array will be returned.
+If no pattern is specified, all objects as JSON array will be returned.

 `http://ip:8087/objects?prettyPrint` =>